noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 - Centrally manage your environment as you scale your AWS resources
 - group accounts into logical categories
+- a global service with a single endpoint that works from any and all AWS Regions

 ## my thoughts